 Some plants can cause the skin to blister.

-TRUE: many plants can cause blistering.
-If the spa from a Euphorbia plant was to get rubbed into the eyes, it could even lead to temporary loss of vision for up to 2 weeks.
+TRUE: Many plants can cause blistering.
+If the sap from a Euphorbia plant was to get rubbed into the eyes, it could even lead to temporary loss of vision for up to 2 weeks.